roshankulkarni/node-speed/README.md

-# NodeSpeed Framework
+# Welcome to NodeSpeed!

-NodeSpeed is a full stack application framework powered by Node.js.
-NodeSpeed helps you rapidly build mature REST APIs or micro-services in Node.js.
+NodeSpeed is a full stack application framework (powered by Node.js) that helps you rapidly build enterprise-grade REST APIs or micro services in Node.js.
 It brings together the 'best of breed' components from the NPM community so that you accelerate your development of Node-powered middlewares and REST services.